Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

 \subsection{Hardware, Datasets, and Algorithms}

-In this section, we first lead insights into the works about hardware and datasets that are relevant to eye-tracked VR in Sections~\ref{subsubsec:hardware} and~\ref{subsubsec:dataset}, respectively.
-Then in Sections~\ref{subsubsec:segmentation},~\ref{subsubsec:estimation}, and~\ref{subsubsec:event}, we proceed to discuss eye-tracking-related algorithms for eye region segmentation, gaze estimation, and eye event classification, respectively.
-A brief summary of the papers discussed in this section is given in Table~\ref{table:sec4.1}.
-It should be noticed that eye tracking in immersive VR using HMDs is essentially different from other real-world scenarios as users mostly wear HMDs on their heads, and sensors only see the eye regions rather than the whole face.
-Therefore, if not explicitly mentioned, we reduce the focus to such setups in this work.
-For an extended evaluation of eye tracking, such as gaze estimation models regardless of immersive VR or real-world scenarios, we refer the reader to the survey papers by Cheng et al.~\cite{appearance_based_gaze_est_dl_arxiv2021} for appearance-based gaze estimation with deep learning, by Akinyelu and Blignaut~\cite{CNN_based_gaze_est_survey_2020} for convolutional neural network (CNN)-based gaze estimation, and by Kar and Corcoran~\cite{8003267} for gaze estimation in consumer platforms.
+We first provide insights into the works on hardware and datasets related to eye-tracked VR in Sections~\ref{subsubsec:hardware} and~\ref{subsubsec:dataset}, respectively.
+Then, in Sections~\ref{subsubsec:segmentation},~\ref{subsubsec:estimation}, and~\ref{subsubsec:event}, we discuss algorithms for eye region segmentation, gaze estimation, and eye event classification, respectively.
+Table~\ref{table:sec4.1} briefly summarizes the papers in this section.
+Eye tracking in immersive VR using HMDs is fundamentally different from real-world scenarios, as users typically wear HMDs on their heads, and sensors detect the eye regions rather than the entire face.
+Therefore, unless explicitly mentioned, we focus on such setups.
+For an extended evaluation of eye tracking, such as gaze estimation, regardless of immersive VR or the real world, we refer the reader to the surveys on appearance-based gaze estimation with deep learning~\cite{appearance_based_gaze_est_dl_arxiv2021}, convolutional neural network (CNN)-based gaze estimation~\cite{CNN_based_gaze_est_survey_2020}, and gaze estimation in consumer platforms~\cite{8003267}.